 Prenuptial agreements won’t be considered effective if the marriage never takes place or if it is annulled.
 After they are signed and the couple is married, it can be suspended, revoked or modified if the change is done in writing with the signatures of both partners.

 Prenuptial agreements are commonly negotiated from one to several months in advance of the ceremony.
 Showing up at the wedding with a surprise agreement may not only stir resentment but, even if it is signed and the nuptials proceed, provide grounds for the agreement to be invalidated by a judge if it appears one party did not have enough time to consider the agreement before signing.

 Florida law allows couples contemplating marriage to decide how assets will be divided in the event of divorce or death.
 Prenups can provide for children of prior marriages and to specify whether and how much alimony will be paid.
 They are commonly negotiated from one to several months in advance of the ceremony.
 Under some conditions, these agreements can be voided or modified by a court, such as an agreement signed right before a wedding.

 Tips on Preparing for Marriage

 - If you are planning to get married in the state of Florida and are concerned about how assets might be divided if the marriage ends, consider consulting with an experienced financial advisor to find out what your options are.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Finances are generally considered the No. 1 reason marriages run aground.
 Here are seven important money questions to get answers to before you walk down the aisle.
 Also, before you say “I do” make sure you have considered three of the most common reasons a prenuptial agreement could be a smart move.